Aiming High Together

 - Become fluent in the fundamentals of Mathematics

 - Solve problems by applying their Mathematics

-The Mathematics curriculum is delivered through the Lancashire Scheme of Work in order to ensure that our children have full coverage of the Maths National Curriculum.
+The Mathematics curriculum is delivered through the White Rose Maths Scheme of Work in order to ensure that our children have full coverage of the Maths National Curriculum.
 This allows children to revisit topics several times over the year, allowing their knowledge to embed.
 Emphasis is also placed throughout the week on the development of arithmetic, through regular access to Key Skills sheets and other skill based tasked with the focus on their ability to recall and apply their knowledge rapidly and accurately.
 Times table knowledge and fast, accurate recall is also vital, therefore children are encouraged to practise through TT Rockstars with weekly times table battles across Key Stage Two celebrated in our weekly Achievement Assembly.

 As well as developing fluency, teachers use White Rose Maths and I See Maths Reasoning materials to develop reasoning, investigative skills and problem solving.
 Emphasis is placed upon creating fluent and efficient mathematicians, incorporating a range of concrete apparatus and resources into everyday maths.
 Mathematical vocabulary is an essential part of the Maths curriculum.
 Children need to be able to understand this within the mathematical area they are studying and make rich connections across the other areas within this subject.
 Children are provided with the opportunity to reason through their ideas integrating the language of reasoning – with links to Describe, Explain, Convince, Justify and Prove.